christian-posta/scripted-solo-demos/deepseek-blog/README.md

+Demo:
+* Calling out to DeepSeek
+* Prompt Guard the call
+* Traffic Split to Local
+* All traffic to Local
+* Secure the call with JWT
+* Metrics

-In this guide, we will deploy an AI Gateway to apply policy to DeepSeek R1 calls:
+In this guide, we will deploy an AI Gateway to apply policy to DeepSeek R1 calls.
+Here is an example of calling DeepSeek directly (note, using the `deepseek-chat` model because `deepseek-reasoner` is down at the time of this writing):

 ```bash
 curl -v https://api.deepseek.com/chat/completions \